DudeYarvie/JARViE_Stratus/README.md

   <img width="860" height="700" src="https://github.com/DudeYarvie/JARViE_Stratus/blob/main/References/Pics/HW_Setup.PNG" />
 </p>

-One additional thing to note, the PLM DC supply generating the powerline to stay voltage compliant (i.e. maintain its set voltage and not enter constant-current mode) the supply must source enough current to the X-NUCLEO-PLM01A1 PLM_CONNECTOR to overcome the input impedance of its analog front-end.
+One additional thing to note, in order for the PLM DC supply generating the powerline to stay voltage compliant (i.e. maintain its set voltage and not enter constant-current mode) it must source enough current to the X-NUCLEO-PLM01A1 PLM_CONNECTOR to overcome the input impedance of its analog front-end.
 At DC, the input impedance of the PLM01A1 front-end looks like 150 Ohms.
 So, the DC supply needs to be able to source a minimum current of I = V / 150 Ohms, where V is the voltage set point of the supply.
 Two PLM01A1 boards look like a load of 75 Ohms on the line (150 || 150), so the supply needs to be able to source a minimum current of I = V / 75 Ohms.
 In general, the supply needs to source a minimum current of,

 <p align="center">I = V / (150 / N), where V = supply set voltage, N = number of PLM01A1 boards </p>